hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 - Producer groups create curated modules as standard, templated offerings with configurable properties

-- Modules are maintained in VCS repositories and published to a private registry in Terraform Cloud
+- Modules are maintained in VCS repositories and published to a private registry in HCP Terraform

 ![Terraform Modules](images/terraform_modules.svg)
 ???